abbyy/RTR-SDK.Cordova/cordova-plugin-abbyy-rtr-sdk/README.md

 ## Documentation

-Developer documentation for this plugin (`RtrSdkCordovaDevelopersGuide.pdf`) is available as the part of [this](https://www.npmjs.com/package/cordova-plugin-abbyy-rtr-sdk) npm package.
+Developer documentation for this plugin is available from the [npm package](https://www.npmjs.com/package/cordova-plugin-abbyy-rtr-sdk) (see `RtrSdkCordovaDevelopersGuide.pdf`).

-ABBYY RTR SDK developer documentation is available at https://rtrsdk.com/documentation/.
+Developer documentation for the free version of ABBYY RTR SDK is available at https://rtrsdk.com/documentation/.

+Developer documentation for the extended version is available from the extended version packages for iOS and Android.